aws-samples/retail-demo-store/README.md

 3. Complete the instructions for the desired deployment option below.

-### AWS Deployment Options
+### Deploying to your AWS Account

-There are two options for deploying the Retail Demo Store in an AWS account.
-The option you choose depends on whether you just want to deploy it for evaluation or a demo or whether you're actively developing against the Retail Demo Store project.

-#### Deploying for Demo or Evaluation

-Choose this option if you just want to deploy the Retail Demo Store into your AWS account to try it out or for demonstration purposes.
+**Choose this option if you just want to deploy the Retail Demo Store into your AWS account to try it out or for demonstration purposes.**

 With this deployment option, the CloudFormation template will import the Retail Demo Store source code into a CodeCommit repository in your account and setup CodePipeline to build and deploy into ECS from that respository.

 The following CloudFormation launch options will set the deployment approach to "CodeCommit".
 You can ignore the GitHub related template parameters.
 After clicking one of the Launch Stack buttons below, follow the procedures to launch the template.